POWER FAILURE CHECKLIST

 BEFORE AN OUTAGE

-Make sure your Hydro utility company has your current phone number so they can match it to your customer account in case you need to call during an outage.
+Make sure your Hydro utility company has your current phone number so they can match it to your account if you call during an outage.
+(Wired and mobile/cell phones will work during power outages; wireless phones require power and will not work.)

-Protect sensitive electrical equipment (computers, DVD players, televisions, etc.) by installing surge suppressors or other power protection devices.
+Protect sensitive electrical equipment (computers, DVD players, televisions, etc.) from electrical power surges by installing surge suppressors or other power protection devices.

 Draw up a list of important local telephone numbers: police, fire, poison control centre.
-Include the BC Hydro phone number: 1 888 POWERON (1 888 769-3766) for reporting an outage.
+Include the Ontario Hydro phone number 1-800-434-1235 for reporting an outage.
 Post the list near every telephone in your home.

 DURING AN OUTAGE